mayank-p/sports_betting_mod4/README.md

 ## Notebook 4

 **Modeling**: I ran a simple log regression model for each of the targets indicating spread and cross validated the test set ranging from 70 to 80% accuracy.
 This notebook also has functions for finding feature importances for each model that identifies what features are the most important for each different model.
+The higher point spreads end up having a lower F1 score, which is a combination in the confidence the model is in predicting the true positive rate and getting it right.
+In order to make it better, I will have to try using imbalancing methods in order to get it more information.

 ## Notebook 5